 Gaming Out and About

-Pokémon Go is an augmented reality mobile app game designed to encourage people to get more exercise as they play video games.
+Pokémon Go is an augmented reality mobile app game designed to encourage people to get more exercise as they play video games and they can even use the best headsets for the more enjoyment, as the ones in this sades sa 902 7.1 review.
 The app overlays little monsters on mobile phone screens so they appear to be in the actual environment.

 The object of the game is to acquire Pokéballs at real-world locations to be used to capture the monsters.
 In one part of the game, people are encouraged to collect virtual eggs, which “hatch” into new game characters only when a game player has walked a certain distance.
 News reports say that people are having mishaps and accidents — like falling into ditches — while playing the game.
 One Colorado player tweeted: